arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/cheat-sheet/cheat-sheet.md

 ## Core

-The UNO R4 WiFi is based on the [Arduino Core for Renesas devices](https://github.com/arduino/ArduinoCore-renesas).
+The UNO R4 WiFi is based on the [Arduino UNO R4 Core](https://github.com/arduino/ArduinoCore-renesas).

 ## Installation